Building and technical trade strategy

 Urbanisation

-• Growing need for infrastructure investments, e.g. electric grid, water and sewage
+• Growing need for infrastructure investments in e.g. electric grid and water and sewage networks

 • Increasing use of smart technical solutions in building and construction

-• Digitalisation and AI improving efficiency and customer service
+• Digitalisation and AI improving efficiency and the customer experience

 Read more about the country specific achievements and strategy in Kesko's Annual Report.